cagdastimurlenk/Tracklytics/README.md

 Besides enum based approach, the architecture will evolve to protocol oriented approach where it will be more flexiable and maintainable.

+Goals :

+- It needs to be easy to log events from any view controller.
+You should only need one line of code to log something.
+- The system should support any underlying system for actually sending events to some form of backend.
+- The system should be highly testable and easy to verify.
+- It should be easy to add, remove & modify events and get compile time errors whenever a call site needs to be updated.